elvincelilov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 # Problem 2

-A four-bar linkage is one of the simplest and most widely used mechanisms in machines.
-It consists of four rigid links connected by four revolute joints, allowing motion transfer between input and output links.
+A four-bar linkage consists of four rigid links connected by four revolute joints, allowing for a mechanical motion transfer between input and output links.

 Types of Four-Bar Linkages:
-Crank-Rocker Mechanism – One link rotates fully, while another oscillates.
+Crank-Rocker Mechanism – One link rotates fully, and another oscillates.
-Double Crank Mechanism – Two links rotate completely.
+Double Crank Mechanism – Both links rotate completely.
 Double Rocker Mechanism – Both links oscillate.
-Drag-Link Mechanism – The shortest link is the ground, allowing full rotation of both moving links.
+Drag-Link Mechanism – The shortest link is the ground, and both moving links rotate fully.
 Key Equations in Four-Bar Linkage
 1. Grashof’s Criterion (Mobility Condition)
 To determine if at least one link can rotate completely, we use: